alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 is not always remembered, or even known.
 Children do not form long-term memories until they have a certain age, usually two or three years.
+Their brains are furiously creating new concepts before that time, but there will be no reminiscence of how they were created.

 ### Behavior